Fare: French - New American

 Liquor: BYOB, Local Cape May wines from Hawk Haven Winery are available

 Jardin fits in perfectly with the high-end Cape May dining scene.
-In a town that does not lack for good dining venues, Jardin's has quickly earned the status as one of the best amongst them.
+In a town that does not lack for good dining venues, Jardin's has earned the status as one of the best amongst them ---- if not the best!

 However, Jardin is not for everyone.
 This is a restaurant for the adventurous, eco-friendly, non-carnivore-oriented diner who welcomes a unique dining experience and are willing to pay more for it.

-The Jardin at Hugh opened in the Spring of 2021 in a charming in a restored historic 1883 French Second Empire house, that was the previous Blue Rose Inn Bed and Breakfast.
-The Jardin is co-owned by partners John and Sandy Vizzone who run the Hugh Bed and Breakfast, and famed Chef Michael Schultz who runs The Jardin.
+The Jardin is co-owned by partners John and Sandy Vizzone, who also run the Hugh Bed and Breakfast in the same building, and famed Chef Michael Schultz who runs the restaurant, The Jardin.

 Chef Michael Schultz has an exceptional culinary career.
 Early on he developed his culinary skills at Le Bec Fin in Philadelphia, training under world-renowned chef Georges Perrier.
 Chef Schultz has continued honing his culinary skills at some of the world’s best restaurants, including Lecriox, Charlie Palmer’s Aureole 2, Daniel NYC, Alinea in Chicago, The French Laundry in California, Michael Mina San Fran, and Astrid Y Gaston in Lima, Peru.
 As a restaurateur, Schultz’s first venture was Fin (opened in 2009), in Key West which he sold in in 2012.
 Chef Schultz has also appeared on national cooking programs, including on Food Network, Cooking Channel and NBC, and in national publications including The Daily Meal and The New York Times website.